asyncapi/template-for-generator-templates/README.md

 For the generator to render a file with React certain conditions are required:

 1. The file should export a default function (example see the [`template/index.js`](template/index.js) file).
 2. That function should return a `<File>` component as root component which contains the necessary metadata for the Generator to render the file.
 Returning `null`, `undefined` or another negative value forces the Generator to not create the file.
+Metadata contains:
+  - `name` describes the filename for which should be used when generating the file.
+If none is specified the filename for the template are used.
+  - `permissions` describes the permissions the file should be created with.
+This is interpreted as an octal number such as .

 ```js
 /*